MikeBarcl/mikebarcl.github.io/temp/drafts/SicilyHoliday/2015-4-01-Sicily-Holiday.md

 All my pics in full can be found [here](https://plus.google.com/_/notifications/ngemlink?&emid=CLC9zZnM9sQCFemWQgod4GsASQ&path=%2Fphotos%2F117286870048126533192%2Falbums%2F6137669797135997761%3Fgpinv%3DAMIXal-TKvBGD2raXhTKNaxVJInmP0zzG5dCHoYf3ay0xAWqPtOkusDEQmN51iITraPUVaPixwwQ9Ra0Lijjdsr0qiMZ-eyAh5DlzXwDvMmkXBNpTeUOIvs&dt=1429041973525&uob=8)

-but here area a few pics with some explanation
+but here are a few pics with some explanation

 here is where we were staying for the the first part of the holday